-Now totting along steadily and more quickly than on the steeper ground, I noticed a tiny creature move from plain sight to behind a rock.
+Now trotting along steadily and more quickly than on the steeper ground, I noticed a tiny creature move from plain sight to behind a rock.
 It was a little lizard like the ones I'd seen back east--perhaps the eastern fence lizard.
 Then, just when the sound of my crunching steps and the sight of the passing ground had me nearly hypnotized, there was another lizard scurrying away silently.
 This was the first time I'd seen lizards in Utah, I thought to myself.
 Then came another first.
 All of a sudden, only a few quick steps from the lizard, the middle of the trail came to life, slithering away while rattling all the while.
 I'd nearly stepped on a rattlesnake of perhaps two feet in length.

 Rattlesnake on Jacob's Ladder trail in October, a couple miles from trailhead, on Saturday afternoon, October 7, 2017, Saturday.

 Gratefully reaching base camp, i.e., my vehicle, 80-degree Gatorade went down quickly.
 It was 3:30 p.m.
 After calculating, it had taken me nearly an hour longer to descend.
 The total time on the mountain: Approximately 16 hours.
 The sleepless Lone Peak solo ascent was now complete.
 And though I was pleased, I undoubtedly needed to get better at knowing my directions in the wild.
 The compass had been hardly helpful in finding the trail during the night.
 The phone and the AllTrails app was a crutch that I luckily had, for I had seriously considered turning back prior to seeing where the trail was with the app's assistance.
 Realizing and pondering my navigational weakness in this sense was therefore easily the most important part of the journey.
-Lone Peak had helped in this self-realization.
-Such tends to be the case with mountains and new life challenges alike.
-To digest the lessons from these experiences meant improving within myself while realizing nature's beauty, stillness, challenges, and its effects on me.
+Lone Peak had helped in this reflection.
+Such tends to be the case with mountains and new life challenges alike, it seems.
+To digest the lessons from these experiences meant improving within myself while absorbing nature's beauty, stillness, challenges, and its effects on me.
 As I continued driving home in a highly caffeinated state of mind, I knew that this was really the point of it all.